Jtaim/Programming-Principles-and-Practice-Using-Cpp/README.md

 Skipping this section.
 I might come back to finish.</br>
 <b>section 12</b></br>
 For help using the FLTK library I'm using [vcpkg](https://github.com/microsoft/vcpkg) C/C++ library manager.</br>
-I'll leave it up to you to setup the project for links to find FLTK includes and libs files.</br>
+See section_12.vcxproj to see how I set FLTK includes and libs files.</br>
 I have mine one folder up from my project root folder ($(SolutionDir)..\vcpkg\installed\x64-windows-static\include) this may vary depending on OS and other options, refer to [vcpkg documentation](https://vcpkg.readthedocs.io/en/latest/)
 Before including classes needed for this section you can compile and run the fltk_test_window.cpp file to check that you linked the libraries correctly.</br>